Small Business Bankruptcies Are on the Rise in California

 Inflation can also unfairly affect small businesses due to several factors:

 1. Higher Costs: Small businesses often have less bargaining power with suppliers, leading to increased costs for goods and services.
-Identify and cut unnecessary expenses, negotiate better terms with suppliers, and improve inventory management.
+Small businesses need to identify and cut unnecessary expenses, negotiate better terms with suppliers, and improve inventory management.

-As the Federal Reserve continues to raise interest rates to combat inflation, small business owners across America are facing increased borrowing costs, putting a squeeze on cash flow and profitability.
+When the Federal Reserve raises interest rates to combat inflation, small business owners across America face increased borrowing costs, putting a squeeze on cash flow and profitability.
 This unintended consequence of the Fed's actions is forcing many business owners to scramble for solutions to stay afloat, and those who don't act fast risk falling behind their competitors.

 Rising borrowing costs are a major pain point for small business owners, who are already dealing with higher operating costs, employee wages, and supply chain disruptions.
 As borrowing costs increase, small businesses that took out an SBA loan to purchase a business, fund operations, purchase equipment or inventory, or acquire commercial real estate are now faced with the added burden of higher interest rates.